pacificclimate/pycds/README.md

 `pycds.Station`.
 Column names within tables bear a similarly close but not always identical relationship.

-To create tables in an empty database schema or to map onto tables already defined in a database, execute
+To map onto tables already defined in a database, execute

 ```python
 pycds.Base.metadata.create_all(engine)